 You will be best placed to feed into cross-government initiatives such as the ‘Better Information for Better Government’ programme at Cabinet Office, and contribute to other engagement activities such as cross-government discussion forums and events.

-All four roles we are advertising have been newly created, meaning there is huge potential for development.
-The roles will provide opportunities to work across the department and government on different projects.
+All four roles we are advertising below have been newly created, meaning there is huge potential for development.
+The roles will provide training and opportunities to work across the department and government on different projects.